Child support is awarded when the parents of children are living separate and apart from one another.

 The calculation of child support is based upon the gross income of the parents.
 If a parent is unemployed or underemployed, then the court may substitute an income figure for that parent.

 The court uses a basic child support schedule and worksheet to calculate the amount of support that is necessary for the children.
 However, the court may order an amount of child support that deviates or is different from the amount of child support calculated using the basic child support schedule.
-A lawyer could assist you in achieving the proper amount of child support that you feel is necessary in your situation.
+A lawyer could assist you in achieving the proper amount of child support that you feel is necessary for your situation.

 Child support is paid to the Child Support Enforcement Agency (CSEA).
 The CSEA is set up so that parents do not have to arrange to make payments directly to one another.
-Instead, parents who have a child support obligation will make their payments to CSEA who distributes the support to the other parent.
+Instead, parents who have a child support obligation will make their payments to CSEA, who distributes the support to the other parent.

 Whether you need to initiate child support payments, modify a current child support order, or defend yourself for failing to make child support payments, our family law specialist can represent you in that matter.
-We handle all issues relating to Domestic Relations and Child Support in Portage County and Summit County.
+We handle all issues relating to Domestic Relations and Child Support in Portage and Summit Counties.

 Contact us at 330-296-8000 (Ravenna Office) and 330-686-2890 (Stow Office) to book your case review.